-Sarah DeDiemar is a Brand Manager at Assurex Health.
-She studied at The Ohio State University.
+Sarah DeDiemar is a Senior Brand Manager at Assurex Health.
+She earned her bachelor’s degree from Ohio University and a master’s from Xavier University.
 Sarah has been a Cincinnati Parks Ambassador, now know as a Cincinnati Parks Emerging Leader for the last five years.
 She has volunteered with Big Brothers Big Sisters, and the Cincinnati & European-American Chambers of Commerce.
 Sarah is married to Kyle who owns his own residential landscaping business.

 Fay Dupuis is an attorney with 36 years of legal experience, including 12 years as the former City Solicitor of Cincinnati.
 She is involved with the UC Foundation, volunteers as a docent at the Cincinnati Art Museum and Clifton Cultural Arts Center, and was recognized by the YWCA as a Career Woman of Achievement.
 Fay is married to C.T.
 They have two children, Lauren and John.